 Check the CDC website for additional information and Frequently Asked Questions.

 - As of June 14, 2022, The Gambia has confirmed a total of 12,002 COVID-19 cases.

 - The Gambian government has lifted many COVID-related restrictions, allowing businesses, markets, schools, restaurants, bars, gyms, cinemas, and night clubs to resume normal operations, and borders to be open.

-- As of July 17, 2021, social distancing and mandatory face mask policies are being re-implemented and enforced.
+- Social distancing and mandatory face mask policies are in place.
 Face masks are required in all public places, including public transport.
-Failure to comply may be subject to a 1,000 dalasi ($20) fine.
+Failure to comply may be subject to a 1,000 dalasi ($19) fine.

 - Are PCR and/or antigen tests available for U.S. citizens in The Gambia?
 Yes

-- COVID-19 testing can be done at the Medical Research Council (MRC) in Fajara, or at several Gambian government-run testing facilities at Independence Stadium, Bakau, KMC and Brusubi Main Roundabout, adjacent to Petroleum House, WCR.
+- COVID-19 testing is available at several Gambian government-run testing facilities: Independence Stadium; Bakau; KMC; Senegambia; and Brusubi Main Roundabout, adjacent to Petroleum House, WCR.
 Testing is typically available at the Gambian government-run sites Monday-Friday, and costs 2,500 dalasi.
-Cost and testing schedule at MRC may fluctuate.
-Note that medical resources in The Gambia are limited.
+Payment must be made prior to testing at EcoBank.

-- Tests results are generally provided by physical copy.
+- Tests results are provided by accessing the website, https://results.moh.gm/#/ .